denisvasilik/wasm-fpga/README.md

-# wasm-fpga
+# WebAssembly FPGA Runtime Project

-WebAssembly FPGA Runtime Project
+This is the project repository of the WebAssembly FPGA runtime.